When data driven reduced order modeling meets full waveform inversion: Introduction to waveform inversion. Paper motivation and outline

+The optimization formulation defined by \eqref{eq:FWI} has been coined by the acronym FWI (Full Waveform Inversion) in the geophysics community \cite{virieux2009overview}, so we shall refer to it as such.
 The FWI formulation applies to an arbitrary data acquisition geometry but the result of the inversion is strongly influenced by it.
 For example, it is easier to work with sources and receivers placed all around $\Omega$, so that both the waves transmitted through the medium and those that are backscattered can be measured.
 Unfortunately, the options for placing the sources and receivers are usually limited to one side of $\Omega$, so only the backscattered waves can be measured.
 It is well known that the FWI objective function (\ref{eq:FWI}) for such measurements exhibits numerous local minima at search speeds $w(\bx)$ that bear no relation to $c(\bx)$ \cite{virieux2009overview}.
 See Fig. \ref{fig:FWI_topo} for an illustration.
 Any iterative local optimization method \cite{gill2019practical} applied to such an objective function will likely fail to obtain a good approximation of $c(\bx)$.

 The pathological behavior of the FWI objective function seen in Fig. \ref{fig:FWI_topo} is called ``cycle-skipping" and arises when the timing between the measured waves and the ones predicted by the forward model differs by more than half the cycle of oscillation.
 The main causes are the complicated nonlinear forward mapping and the lack of low frequencies in the probing signal.
 Waves are backscattered by the rough part of $c(\bx)$, the ``reflectivity", which corresponds to the jump discontinuities at the slanted layer in Fig. \ref{fig:FWI_topo}.
 Reflections at these discontinuities and at the top boundary, located just above the sources/receivers, cause multiple arrivals (echoes) in the recorded data.
 When moving the layer up and down, the errors in the arrival times of these echoes exceed half a cycle, repeatedly, so we get the multiple horizontal stripes (highs and lows) in Fig. \ref{fig:FWI_topo}.
 The smooth part of $c(\bx)$, the ``kinematics", determines the travel time of the transmitted waves and is another cause of cycle-skipping in Fig. \ref{fig:FWI_topo}.
 The curved stripes in the figure appear because when misestimating $c(\bx)$ inside the layer, we get wrong arrival times of the waves that penetrate there, scatter at the bottom of the layer and then reach the receivers.